mrakgr/The-Spiral-Language/readme.md

     end
 Tuple0(6L, 6.000000)
 ```
 As per their namesake, they can be opened and passed as arguments.
-Their have their own dedicated patterns.
+They have their own dedicated patterns.
 ```
 inl f {q w e} = q + w + e
 inl q = 1